Romakita/http-exceptions/readme.md

  * ServiceUnvailable
  * GatewayTimeout

-You can use HTTPException method to throw a custom Exception (see example).
+You can use HTTPExceptions method to throw a custom Exception (see example).

 ## Install